-Another way you can ask them is to look down and then all of a sudden look up.
+Another way you can ask them is to look down and then all of a sudden lookup.
 It takes a little while for the eyeball to drift away, so you got a moment to click the photo.
 This one works more fine.

 It means to manipulate the focus of the person you are taking photos of.
-If can lower the effect of lazy eye, but it mostly depends on whether the eye is more drifted inwards or outwards.
+It can lower the effect of lazy eye, but it mostly depends on whether the eye is more drifted inwards or outwards.

 Inwards Floating Eye

 If their eyeball drifts inwardly, then you should direct their focus away from the center of the lens.

 If the subject’s eyeball drifts outwardly, then you should direct his/her focus to the canter of the lens.